-- After the driver has been uninstalled, restart your computer and Windows 10 should automatically instal the default audio driver.
+- After the driver has been uninstalled, restart your computer and Windows 10 should automatically install the default audio driver.

 Solution 2 – Update your audio drivers

-Sometimes issues with Shockwave Flash can be caused by old driver that isn’t fully compatible with Windows 10.
+Sometimes, the issues with Shockwave Flash can be caused by old drivers that are not fully compatible with Windows 10.
 If that’s the case, you might want to check your manufacturer’s website for latest drivers.
 Realtek and Nvidia users report that updating their drivers solved this issue.

 Updating drivers manually is very annoying, so we recommend you to download this driver updater tool (100% safe and tested by us) to do it automatically.
 Thus, you will prevent file loss and even permanent damage to your computer.

 - Click the speaker icon in the bottom right corner.

 - Select Playback Devices > Headphones (or Speakers if you’re using speakers).

 - If you have Dolby Audio tab go there and set Dolby Audio to on.
 If not, skip to next step.

 - Go to Advanced tab and set Default Format to 2 channel, 16 bit, 44100 Hz (CD Quality).
 We have to mention that sometimes you need to experiment with different values of Default Format in order for this to work.